Solstice-MC/Euclids-Elements/README.md

 **Euclid's Elements** is a library mod for creating customizable content mods.

+> [!CAUTION]
+> The API is not yet stable and may change significantly between versions.
+    There may be game breaking bugs that cannot be undone and may destroy worlds.
+    Documentation may be missing for some parts, especially those that are still under active development.

 # Usage

 Add the Solstice Maven to your build file.